rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex1.md

 You should generate a point vector layer for QGIS containing the location of all weather stations active weather stations in the year 2017 which provide hourly precipitation data.

-**TENTATIVE** Additionally, generate another point vectot layer with the location of all active weather stations providing hourly temperature data for the same year.
+**TENTATIVE -> DELETE!** Additionally, generate another point vectot layer with the location of all active weather stations providing hourly temperature data for the same year.
 Generate a third point layer with the stations providing both observations.